-Wedding venues (locations) are curious places.
-Technically, a wedding venue is simply a place where you can host a wedding.
+Wedding venues are curious places.
+Technically, a wedding venue is nothing more than a place where you can host a wedding.
 Of course, when most people hear the words “wedding venue,” they automatically think about those places in big cities that provide not only the event space, but also catering, tables, chairs, linens, china, and even waitstaff along with their wedding packages.

 We will look at both types of wedding venues, traditional and non-traditional, (Traditional meaning what everyone typically uses) with a focus on traditional.

 - Art gallery

 - College campus

 - Cruise ship

 - Industrial loft

 - National park